-Treats pimples and red bumps in acne patients who are 12 years of age and older.
+Treats acne in patients who are 12 years and older.
 This medicine is a tetracycline antibiotic.

 There may be other brand names for this medicine.

 Do not use this medicine if you have had an allergic reaction to minocycline or to similar medicines (such as doxycycline, tetracycline).
 Do not use this medicine if you are pregnant or planning to become pregnant.
 Do not give this medicine to children younger than 8 because it can permanently change tooth color.

 How to Use This Medicine

 Long Acting Tablet, Long Acting Capsule